Liu-Cheng/cycle-accurate-SystemC-simulator-over-ramulator/README.md

 Accesses.* HPCA 2014.](https://users.ece.cmu.edu/~omutlu/pub/dram-access-refresh-parallelization_hpca14.pdf)
 [\[6\] Myoungsoo Jung. *SCIC: A System C Interface Converter for DRAMSim.* 2011.](https://github.com/LBNL-CODEX/DRAMSim_SystemC)

+With the flexible memory model, we explore hardware accelerators on various memory models.
 Thus we use it for the cycle-accurate memory model in SystemC design.
 In order to integrate ramulator for SystemC based hardware accelerator design, we mainly solved the following problems in this project.